 It is an offence to use a mobile phone whilst driving.
-Drivers must have proper control of their vehicle at all times.
+Drivers must always have proper control of their vehicle.
 If you drive in a careless or dangerous manner you could be prosecuted for those offences.
 The penalties include an unlimited fine and up to 2 years imprisonment.